It doesn’t look like the two left-wing contenders for the French presidency will be able to do a deal.

 Now Italy’s left could make the same mistake.

 Renzi stepped down as party leader on Sunday, triggering a leadership contest that he is expected to win.
-A recent Euromedia Research poll puts Renzi’s support at 58 percent with the other candidates on less than 5 percent each.
+A recent Euromedia Research poll puts Renzi’s support at 58 percent.

 With a fresh mandate, Renzi could defeat the anti-establishment Five Star Movement in the next election — but only just.
 Most polls give the Democrats an advantage of 3 to 5 percentage points.